ianmasila/bookexchange/bookexchangeserver/README.md

 Note that the application only supports genres and bid statuses listed in `enum genre` and `enum bid_status` of `prisma/schema.prisma` respectively.

-### Future plans
+### Future Plans

-In future, I plan to containerise the application with Docker to make the setup much easier and use `AWS ECS` to host the containerised application.
-Users will be able to conveniently access _bookEchange_ on any browser once hosting is done.
-I intend to expand on the microservices architecture to develop more robust and supported features faster by leveraging AWS services.

-To increase user engagement, I plan to support book images and chats with `Amazon S3` for storage, `Amazon SNS` for notifications, and `Amazon Lambda` for serverless functions and scheduled jobs.
-I also plan to complete the React frontend, leveraging axios to communicate with the server to make the user experience better.
+In the future, I have ambitious plans to enhance the _bookExchange_ platform and provide an even better experience for our users:

+1. **Containerization with Docker:** I plan to containerise the application using Docker, streamlining the setup process and making deployment more efficient.

+2. **Hosting on AWS ECS:** Leveraging AWS ECS (Elastic Container Service), I aim to host the containerized application, ensuring high availability and scalability.
+Once deployed, users will be able to access _bookExchange_ conveniently from any browser.

+3. **Expansion of Microservices Architecture:** I am committed to expanding our microservices architecture to develop more robust and feature-rich functionalities rapidly.
+By leveraging AWS services, I will ensure better support and scalability for future developments.

+4. **Enhanced User Engagement Features:**

+   - **Support for Book Images:** I plan to introduce support for book images, allowing users to visually showcase their books.
+   - **Integrated Chat Functionality:** Implementing chat functionality using Amazon S3 for storage and Amazon SNS for notifications will enhance user interactions and facilitate communication between users.
+   - **Serverless Functions with Amazon Lambda:** I will utilize Amazon Lambda for serverless functions and scheduled jobs, optimizing resource utilization and improving overall system performance.

+5. **Completion of React Frontend:** My frontend development efforts will focus on completing the React frontend.
+Leveraging axios for seamless communication with the server, I aim to enhance the user experience and provide a modern, intuitive interface for _bookExchange_.

+These future plans reflect my commitment to continuous improvement and innovation, ensuring that _bookExchange_ establishes itself at the forefront of online book exchange platforms.

 ### Remarks

-Please feel free to [email](mailto:ianmasilafst@gmail.com) for a live demonstration if needed.
-Thank you for taking the time to interact with the application!
+Please feel free to contact me via [email](mailto:ianmasilafst@gmail.com).
+Thank you for using _bookExchange_!